-A sensitive new build infill sandwiched between a listed building and a continuous Georgian Street façade in the Queen Square conservation area in central Leeds.
-Winner of the best Altered Building Conservation Award, the new building is infact not altered but entirely new, having replaced a 1960’s warehouse building that was constructed on a WW2 bomb site.
+This hotel is a sensitive new-build infill sandwiched between a listed building and a continuous Georgian Street façade in the Queen Square conservation area in central Leeds.
+Winner of the best Altered Building Conservation Award, the new building is in fact not altered but entirely new, having replaced a 1960’s warehouse building that was constructed on a WW2 bomb site.

 View case study